xpack/web-doxygen/website/docs/manual/pages/config.md

 <dd>The <span class="doxyComputerOutput">HTML_EXTRA_STYLESHEET</span> tag can be used to specify additional user-defined cascading style sheets that are included after the standard style sheets created by Doxygen.
 Using this option one can overrule certain style aspects.
 This is preferred over using <a href="#cfg_html_stylesheet">HTML_STYLESHEET</a> since it does not replace the standard style sheet and is therefore more robust against future updates.
 Doxygen will copy the style sheet files to the output directory.

 :::info
-<p>The order of the extra style sheet files is of importance (e.g. the last style sheet in the list overrules the setting of the previous ones in the list).</p>
+The order of the extra style sheet files is of importance (e.g. the last style sheet in the list overrules the setting of the previous ones in the list).
 :::

 :::info
-<p>Since the styling of scrollbars can currently not be overruled in Webkit/Chromium, the styling will be left out of the default doxygen.css if one or more extra stylesheets have been specified.
+Since the styling of scrollbars can currently not be overruled in Webkit/Chromium, the styling will be left out of the default doxygen.css if one or more extra stylesheets have been specified.
 So if scrollbar customization is desired it has to be added explicitly.
-Here is an example style sheet that gives the contents area a fixed width:</p>
+Here is an example style sheet that gives the contents area a fixed width:

 <pre><code>body {